SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%countdown 5`

 - **%createmacro**
-  - Info: **Moderator only.** Sends you a button, which if you press it gives you access to a Modal which allows you to create a new macro with your desired name and payload.
+  - Info: **Slash version available.
+Moderator only.** Sends you a button, which if you press it gives you access to a Modal which allows you to create a new macro with your desired name and payload.

 - **%deletemacro** `<name>`
-  - Info: **Moderator only.** Deletes the specified macro command.
+  - Info: **Slash version available.
+Moderator only.** Deletes the specified macro command.
   - Example: `%deletemacro test`

 - **%deleteprofile**